a Digital Communication Regulation Proposal by Joe Dean, founder of Veamcast

 The Founding Fathers recognized the critical importance of secure and dependable communications for the fledgling democracy.
 A robust communication system was essential for fostering national unity, facilitating democratic participation, and ensuring the effective governance of a geographically expansive nation.
 The confidentiality of correspondence, exemplified by the encrypted letters exchanged among early leaders like James Madison and Thomas Jefferson, played a crucial role in the formation of the U.S. federal government.
 They realized the enduring need for protected communications in a democracy, as they enable the free exchange of ideas, protect individual privacy, and safeguard against potential threats to the nation's security and stability.

-The Bell System was the regulated monopoly that provided telephone services to most of the United States from 1877 to 1984.
-It operated under constitutional mandates and universal service requirements providing essential services like 411 directory assistance and 911 emergency calls.
-Operators were available to help complete calls.
+The Bell System was the monopoly that provided telephone services to most of the United States from 1877 to 1984.
+It began being regulated by the Communications Act of 1934.
+It operated under the FCC and had universal service requirements.
+It provided essential services like 411 directory assistance.
+Operators were available to help connect people and complete calls.
+Phone books were printed and sent universally so contact info was public info.
+Privacy could be obtained by unlisting yourself.
+These responsibilities were mandated by the Communications Act of 1934 and subsequent FCC regulations.

 Today's communications have shifted from regulated public utilities to a tech oligopoly.
 The current digital gatekeepers face little oversight.
 Giant corporations like Microsoft (Outlook, LinkedIn), Google, Meta (Facebook/Instagram/WhatsApp), Amazon, AOL/Yahoo, and Apple now control our communications infrastructure, wielding unprecedented power over how we connect.
 These companies filter our messages, harvest our personal data, and commercialize our relationships with minimal transparency in any way that suits them.
 They run all our data through machine learning algorithms to find patterns to exploit.